Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers handles crews of twenty or fewer on site.
+One toilet per twenty workers handles the needs of smaller job site crews.

 Female-Worker Add